What is anxiety disorder?

 If you’re concerned that you’re experiencing levels of anxiety that are above normal, here are steps you can take to improve and alleviate symptoms:

-Yoga for anxiety: Certain classes and poses are designed to reduce anxiety.
+- Yoga for anxiety: Certain yoga classes and poses are especially beneficial for anxiety.

-Breathing exercises: Try the 4-7-8 exercise to quell anxieties as they arise.
+- Breathing exercises: Try square breathing to quell anxieties as they arise.

 What should I look for in a therapist for anxiety?

 Look for a therapist who has a specialty in treating anxiety

 Most therapists are equipped to treat anxiety, but their approaches differ.
 Use the links below to learn more about approaches, or ask the therapist on your initial call what a typical session for anxiety with them looks like.

 - Cognitive Behavioral Therapy (CBT)

 - Dialectical Behavioral Therapy (DBT)